yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    The neartree is searched for the nearest or farthest coordinate vector in the neartree to a given probe coordinate vector coord by CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively.
-The given radius contains the search to a sphere around the probe.
+The given radius confines the search to a sphere around the probe.
 If more than a single extremal coordinate point is needed, CNearTreeFindInSphere can be used to obtain a CVector result vector of all the coordinate vectors that satisfy the constraint.
 The vectors themselves are not copied into the result vector.
 If the parameter resetcount is true (non zero) the result vector is cleared before the search.
-A parallel CVector result vector of the matching object pointers is returned is objs is not NULL.
+A parallel CVector result vector of the matching object pointers is returned if objs is not NULL.
-   The functions CNearTreeNearest and CNearTreeFindFarthest implement CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively, adjusting the radius of the search while the searh is in progress, and are not normall used by users
+   The functions CNearTreeNearest and CNearTreeFindFarthest implement CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively, adjusting the radius of the search while the search is in progress, and are not normally used by users

     Returns